 Because of this, we recommend varying the schools you apply to based on their acceptance rates.
 Consider schools with acceptance rates below 25%, like the BC acceptance rate, “reach” schools.
 These are schools that will be the most competitive.
 Schools with acceptance rates that fall between 25% and 60% will be mostly considered “target” schools.
 Target schools are schools where admission is very likely, but not completely guaranteed.
 Finally, schools with acceptance rates of over 60% fall into the category of “safety” schools.
-Safety schools are the schools you are most likely to be admitted.
+Safety schools are the schools most likely to admit you.
 However, keep in mind that one school may be a “reach” for one student and a “target” for another—it all depends on your grades, standardized test scores, and candidate profile.

 Want more details about college acceptance rates?
 Check out our resources on college acceptance rates and the admissions process.

 Boston College acceptance rate vs Harvard acceptance rate:

 As you build your college list, it is helpful to consider acceptance rates in comparison to one another.
 So, let’s compare the Boston College acceptance rate with another acceptance rate.
 For example, take Harvard University.
 While they are only a ten-minute drive away from each other, their acceptance rates differ greatly.
 As we’ve already seen, the BC acceptance rate is 16.7%.
 In contrast, the Harvard acceptance rate for the class of 2027 was just 3.5%.
 That means fewer than 4 out of every 100 students who applied beat the Harvard acceptance rate.